 Getting to the city

-Taxis are readily available (rates are fixed for trips to the city centre) while bus 901 goes to the city and stops outside Arrivals at terminal 1 and 2.
-It operates on an hourly basis, 24-hours a day and a single ticket costs 3 dirhams.
-Limousine taxis are located outside the Arrival halls of Terminals 1 and 2.
-Two major companies operate from the airport, namely Fast and National Taxi companies.
-CityHoppa runs shuttle vans and private cars from the airport to Abu Dhabi city centre.
+The green and white A1 bus goes to the city and stops outside Arrivals at Terminals 1 and 2.
+It departs every 40 minutes, 24-hours a day, and a single ticket costs AED 4.
+Travel time to the city is approximately 40 minutes according to traffic.
+Alternatively, CityHoppa runs shuttle vans and private cars from the airport to Abu Dhabi city centre.

 (0)2 575 7500 (Main switchboard).

 Car rental companies represented at the airport include Thrifty, Avis, Budget and Europcar.